 Austral Ecology Early Career Reviewer Program

-The Austral Ecology editorial board has decided to initiate a program that provides experience in manuscript reviewing for early career ecologists.
+The Austral Ecology editorial board has implemented an initiative to provide experience in manuscript reviewing for early career ecologists.

-We anticipate that there are a number of senior PhD students, post-doctoral researchers, or ecologists in the early stages of their employment in other positions, who have the skills and knowledge to qualify them to comment on submitted manuscripts, but who feel that they lack the experience or confidence to embark on a manuscript review.
-Additionally, these early career ecologists represent an important resource for the associate editors of our journal who often struggle to find experienced reviewers willing to give the time needed for a thoughtful review.
+We know that there are a number of senior PhD students, post-doctoral researchers, or ecologists in the early stages of their employment in other positions, who have the skills and knowledge to qualify them to comment on submitted manuscripts, but who feel that they lack the experience or confidence to embark on a manuscript review.

 We see this as a mutualistic arrangement.
 The journal gains from having an additional pool of reviewers, the Early Career Reviewers gain from building their experience in the journal publishing process, from a different perspective than as submitting authors.

-Although this scheme would be directed mainly to provide mentoring during early career development for members of the Ecological Society of Australia, it would not be restricted to ESA members.
+Although this scheme is directed mainly to provide mentoring during early career development for members of the Ecological Society of Australia, it is not restricted to ESA members.